shamasun/WSL-101/README.md

     ```
     docker
     ```
-    > From the bottom up, these are the tools that docker uses to run containers:
+    > From the bottom up, these are the tools that docker uses to run containers[^5] -
         1. **Low-level container runtime (Lowest-level)**. *runc* is a low-level container runtime.
 It uses the native features of Linux to create and run containers.
 It follows the OCI standard, and it includes *libcontainer*, a Go library for creating containers.
         2. **High-level container runtime**. *containerd* sits above the low-level runtime, and adds a bunch of features, like transferring images, storage, and networking.
 It also fully supports the OCI spec.
         3. **Docker daemon**. *dockerd* is a daemon process (a long-running process that stays running in the background) which provides a standard API, and talks to the container runtime.